mndgit/etl_project/README.md

 ### Using MongoDB

-We create out connection and connect using pymongo.
+We create our connection and connect using pymongo.

 ```python
 # Initialize PyMongo to work with MongoDBs